-- 1. The attending physicians for all patients aged o 18 years should be managed by board-certified pediatricians. - 2.
+- 1. The attending physicians for all patients aged 0 18 years should be managed by board-certified pediatricians. - 2.
 All patients aged 0 18 years at the emergency room should be evaluated by the pediatric resident. - 3.
 All newborns should be under the care of a board-certified pediatrician.
 High risk newborns should be referred to a board-certified or board-eligible neonatologist. - 4.
 The PICU should be headed by a board-certified pediatric intensivist.

 - 1. Certificates of accreditation from: PhilHealth, MBF, NBS, and HS - 2.
 Breakdown of number of beds per service areas: ER, OPD, NICU, rooming-in ward, in-patient wards, adolescent services (in- and out-patient), and PICU - 3.
 SOPs at the: ER, OPD, NICU, rooming-in ward, in-patient wards, and PICU - 4.
 Total census during the accreditation period (per year) in the: ER, OPD, NICU, rooming-in ward, in-patient wards, adolescent services (in- and out-patient), and PICU - 5.
 Top 10 causes of morbidities during the accreditation period (per year) in the: ER, OPD, NICU, inpatient wards, adolescent services (in- and out-patient), and PICU - 6.
 Bench marking data: infant mortality rate, case fatality rate of the most common morbidities and mortalities. - 7.
 Checklist of minimum equipment for pediatric patient care - 8.
-In- and out-patient census during the accreditation period (per year) for the subspecialty programs for Levels III and IV - 9.
-Three (3) year departmental procurement plan for medicines, drugs, and equipment - 10.
-Safety / disaster management plan - 11.
+In- and out-patient census during the accreditation period (per year) for the subspecialty programs for Levels III and IV - All Levels III and IV are encouraged to have an adolescent transition clinic for the different subspecialties. - 10.
+Memo from the hospital director/chief of clinics that all patients 0 18 years old should be seen by a pediatric resident. - 11.
+Safety / disaster management plan - 12.
 Self-assessment checklist of Society of Pediatric Critical Care Medicine Philippines (SPCCMP) and Philippine Society of Newborn Medicine (PSNbM) requirements